JAMelendezD/TensorFlow/index.md

 # Raspberry Pi

 When working with neural networks there is always a question in the back of everyones mind, How deep can we go?
-The answer to that question depends on many aspects, in particular computation power and expected results <sup>[1](#footnote1)</sup>.
+The answer to that question depends on many aspects, in particular computation power and expected results.

 <p align="center">
   <img width="800" src="./media/xkcd.png">